It's been 50 years since the last time incumbents from the Gopher State U.S. House delegation were defeated in three consecutive cycles

 Minnesota U.S. Representatives were also defeated in three consecutive cycles in 1918 (five-term Republican Clarence Miller), 1920 (one-term Democrat William Carss), and 1922 (10-term Republicans Andrew Volstead and Halvor Steenerson).

-If Rick Nolan should lose the state's 8th CD race in 2014 it would just be the third time in Minnesota history in which incumbents in the same congressional district were defeated in at least three consecutive cycles.
+If Rick Nolan should lose the state's 8th CD race in 2014 it would just be the fourth time in Minnesota history in which incumbents in the same congressional district were defeated in at least three consecutive cycles.

 From 1886 through 1892, Minnesota saw four freshmen U.S. House members lose their 4th CD seat in consecutive cycles: Republican John Gilfillan in 1886, Democrat Edmund Rice in 1888, Republican Samuel Snider in 1890, and Democrat James Castle in 1892.